benjaminjacobreji/azure-cognitive-services-demo/face/README.md

 5. Identify a face
 6. Verify faces

-## 01. Single Face Detection
+## 01. Quickstart

-This program will only identify one face from the image no matter how many faces exist in the photo.

-## 02. Multiple Face Detection

-This program will identify all faces from the image.
+This program will only identify faces from the image.

-## 03. Face Recognition
+## 02. Face Recognition

 This program will identify a face from an image.
 Then it'll be able to identify that face from a group of faces.